sharik756/sharik756/README.md

 ## I'm a Man, Friend, and Knowledge Explorer!!!

-- 🔭 Currently, I'm working on my projects: [Spotify and YouTube Analysis](https://github.com/sharik756/spotify-youtube-analysis)!
+- 🔭 Currently, I'm working on my project: [Spotify and YouTube Project](https://github.com/sharik756/Spotify-and-YouTube-Project)!
 - 🌱 I’m currently learning Data Science, Machine Learning, and Artificial Intelligence.
 - 👯 I’m looking to collaborate with other data enthusiasts and content creators.
 - 🥅 2023 Goals: Make a positive impact on society through data-driven solutions.